rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 # Quiz Answers

 1. <a name="qa1"></a>[Jump to question](#q1) - **A, D.** The first lambda expression is valid, taking no arguments and returning the empty string, so A is correct.
 B is incorrect, as more than one parameter requires parentheses `()`.
 C is incorrect, as brackets `{}` are required when using `return`.
 D is correct, as the expression takes one `Camel` input and returns void.
 E is incorrect, as parentheses are required when using the data type `Wolf`.
 F is incorrect, as it has no right-side expression.
 Finally, G is incorrect, as specifying the data type for one parameter in a lambda expression requires you to specify the data type for all parameters in the expression.
 In this case, `z` has a data type and `m` does not, therefore the expression is invalid.
 2. <a name="qa2"></a>[Jump to question](#q2) - **A.** This code compiles and runs without issue so C, D, E, and F are incorrect.
 Line `h1` creates a lambda expression that checks if the age is less than 5.
 Since there is only one parameter and it does not specify a type, the parentheses around the type parameter are optional.
 Line `h2` uses the `Predicate` interface, which declares a `test()` method.
 Since `test()` returns true on the expression, `match` is output and A is correct.
 3. <a name="qa3"></a>[Jump to question](#q3) - **A, F.** B is incorrect because it does not use the `return` keyword.
 C, D, and E are incorrect because the variable `e` is already in use from the lambda and cannot be redefined.
 Additionally, C is missing the `return` keyword and E is missing the semicolon `;`.
 A and F are the only correct lambda expressions that match the functional interface.
 4. <a name="qa4"></a>[Jump to question](#q4) - **F.** Choice A is incorrect because `forEach` takes a `Consumer` parameter, which requires one parameter.
 Choices B and C are close.
 The syntax for a lambda is correct.
 However, `s` is already defined as a local variable and therefore the lambda can’t redefine it.
 Choices  D and E use incorrect syntax for a method reference.
 Choice F is correct.
 5. <a name="qa5"></a>[Jump to question](#q5) - **D, E.** The `sum()` method returns an int rather than an `OptionalInt` because the sum of an empty list is zero.
 Therefore, option E is correct.
 The `findAny()` method returns an `OptionalInt` because there might not be any elements to find.
 Therefore, option D is correct.
 The `average()` method returns an `OptionalDouble` since averages of any type can result in a fraction.
 Therefore, options A and B are both incorrect.
-6. <a name="qa6"></a>[Jump to question](#q6) - **B, D.** Option A would work for a regular Stream.
+6. <a name="qa6"></a>[Jump to question](#q6) - **B, D.** Option A would work for a regular `Stream`.
 However, we have a `LongStream` and therefore need to call `getAsLong()`.
 Option C is missing the `::` that would make it a method reference.
 Therefore, options B and D are correct.
-7. <a name="qa7"></a>[Jump to question](#q7) - **A, F, G.** Line 6 doesn’t take any parameters, and
-it returns a `String`, making it a `Supplier`.
+7. <a name="qa7"></a>[Jump to question](#q7) - **A, F, G.** Line 6 doesn’t take any parameters, and it returns a `String`, making it a `Supplier`.
 Another clue is that it uses a constructor reference, which should scream `Supplier`!
 This makes choice F correct.
 Line 7 takes two parameters, and it doesn’t return anything making it a `BiConsumer`.
 The print statement should also be a clue that we are dealing with a `Consumer` or `BiConsumer`.
 This makes choice A correct.
 Choices C and D are there to mislead you; these interfaces don’t actually exist. `BinaryOperator` spells out binary.
 The other functional interfaces use the prefix Bi.
 Finally, line 8 takes a single parameter, and it returns the same type, which is a `UnaryOperator`.
 Since the types are the same, only one generic is needed, making choice G correct.
 8. <a name="qa8"></a>[Jump to question](#q8) - **D.** Line 4 should obviously look OK.
-It creates a
-Stream and uses autoboxing to put the Integer 1 inside.
+It creates a `Stream` and uses autoboxing to put the Integer 1 inside.
 Line 5 converts to a primitive, again using autoboxing.
 Line 6 converts to a double primitive, which works since `double d = 1;` would work.
 Line 7 is where it all falls apart.
 Converting from a `double` to an `int` would require a cast inside the lambda.
 9. <a name="qa9"></a>[Jump to question](#q9) - **E.** A `UnaryOperator` is a special type of function where the parameter and return type are the same.
 Therefore, option E is correct.
 Notice that other options don’t even compile because they have the wrong number of generic types for the functional interface provided.
 10. <a name="qa10"></a>[Jump to question](#q10) - **D.** The terminal operation is `count()`.
 Since there is a terminal operation, the intermediate operations run.
 The `peek()` operation comes before the filter, so both numbers are printed.
 The count happens to be 1 since the other number is filtered.
 However, the result of the stream pipeline isn’t stored in a variable, and that result is ignored.
 11. <a name="qa11"></a>[Jump to question](#q11) - **A, C, E.** The three common types of `double`, `int` and, `long` have dedicated supplier classes.
 The only primitive functional interface that does not involve one of those three types is `BooleanSupplier`.
 12. <a name="qa12"></a>[Jump to question](#q12) - **B.** Both lists and streams have `forEach()` methods.
 There is no reason to collect into a list just to loop through it.